EnvelopSound/Earshot/README.md

 Load http://localhost/webtools in your browser to monitor and debugs streams from the transcoder.
 Chrome or Firefox preferred.

 To test different [Dash.js Player settings](http://cdn.dashjs.org/latest/jsdoc/module-Settings.html#~PlayerSettings__anchor), edit the JSON in the Dash.js settings box.
-Any changes applied will affect the livestream on your browser in real time, or reload the new URL -- containing the encoded  settings as a parameter -- to test the player settings loaded initially on page load.
+Any changes applied will affect the live stream on your browser in real time, or reload the new URL -- containing the encoded  settings as a parameter -- to test the player settings loaded initially on page load.

 Known Webtools issues:

 * Some versions of Safari do not support Opus, so sound will not load.
-* Loading Webtools within the first minute after the start of the livestream may cause errors due to missing segments.
+* Loading Webtools within the first minute after the start of the live stream may cause errors due to missing segments.
 * If you are using an audio-only stream, FFmpeg's -window_size flag may cause problems.
 It is recommended not to use the -window_size flag for audio-only streams.

 ## Deploying Earshot to AWS CloudFormation ##